otopro

 Tesla Detailing Guide for Toronto and the GTA: What Every Owner Needs to Know

-The White Interior: Special Considerations for Dye Transfer
+The White Interior: Managing Denim Dye Transfer

-Exterior Decontamination: High-Voltage Awareness
+Exterior Wash Steps and High-Voltage Safety Awareness

-Paint Correction and Ceramic Coating for Tesla
+Paint Correction and Ceramic Coating for Electric Vehicles

 Key Takeaways